What are the annual membership fees?

 No, secondary members receive the same benefits as a primary member.

 What is a REALTOR Emeritus?

-A REALTOR Emeritus® is any person who has held membership in the National Association as a REALTOR®, REALTOR-ASSOCIATE®, or a combination of both, for a cumulative period of 40 years in one or more Associations of REALTORS®, is eligible for REALTOR Emeritus® status.
+A member who has held REALTOR® membership for a cumulative period of forty (40) years and has completed one (1) year of service at the National Association level would be eligible for REALTOR® Emeritus status.
 Upon approval by the Board of Directors of the NATIONAL ASSOCIATION OF REALTORS®, no further payment of dues is necessary to the Atlanta Commercial Board, Georgia Association or the National Association.
+REALTOR® Emeritus members are also no longer required to complete Code of Ethics training.
 For more information, please visit the Membership Types & Fees webpage.